 Getting the right care

-The irony that befalls people with Illness Anxiety Disorder is that they spend a lot of time in the health care system, but very little of that time is spent on illness that they actually have.
+The irony that befalls people with Illness Anxiety Disorder is that they spend a lot of time in the health care system.
+Unfortunately, very little of that time is spent on illness that they actually have.
 They spend most of their time in the care of doctors, nurses, and other health professionals chasing any of several diagnoses that dominate their worries.
 These peoples’ primary care physicians have the best opportunities to steer them in the right direction.
 People with this disorder have trouble accepting that the numerous tests, lab work, and imaging exams all turn up nothing.
 This can be incredibly frustrating both for the people and the doctors, but a close, trusting relationship with a primary care physician may be a saving grace.
 A good bond helps them direct these people to the correct mental health care that they truly need.

 Too much of a good thing

 Any time anyone interacts with the medical system it carries a risk of injury.
 A blood draw could lead to infection, a CT scan exposes people to radiation, or a medication could cause an unforeseen reaction.
 These are called “iatrogenic” illnesses, and they are one of the biggest threats to people with Illness Anxiety Disorder.
-These illnesses are the third leading cause of death in the United States, taking over 250,000 lives every year.
+These illnesses are also the third leading cause of death in the United States, taking over 250,000 lives every year.
 Every test, exam, or drug carries a risk that doctors and patients must balance against the risks of a medical condition that may be present.
 However, when people with Illness Anxiety Disorder get unnecessary medical care, they are getting all the risk and none of the possible benefit.

 Disability and money woes